 Symptoms of opium withdrawal can begin within hours of the last dose and can last up to several weeks.
 The length and severity of the symptoms experienced depend largely upon the length of opium use and the dosages taken before entering into the withdrawal period.

 To lessen the severity of opium withdrawal symptoms, a period of medically assisted detoxification is necessary.
-During detox, the opium is removed from the user's system using either a tapering off treatment program with an alternate opioid, or through a rapid detox procedure.
+During detox, the opium is removed from the user’s system using either tapering off treatment program with an alternate opioid or through a rapid detox procedure.

 Withdrawing from Opium: Treatment Methods and Options for Help

 A full opium withdrawal treatment includes both detoxification and drug counseling to address the physical and psychological dependence caused by opium use.
 This treatment begins with a medical exam to determine the patient’s general health, including an interview to find out if there are any other drugs the patient may be taking at the time of entry into the withdrawal program.
 Once the exam is completed, the patient may be kept under medical observation for up to 24 hours with medication provided to stabilize the patient’s body chemistry, if necessary.
 After the initial medical exam and observation period, the patient is given one of two detox treatments.

 Rapid detox is a quick and relatively symptom-free method of dealing with opium detoxification.
 Using anesthesia, the patient is put to sleep for one to two hours.
 During this period, the opium is flushed from the opioid receptors in the brain and spinal column.
 When the patient awakens, the physical dependence on the drug is gone.
 Without this dependence, there are few opium withdrawal symptoms experienced, and those that occur are mild in severity.